 Joe Namath's famed guarantee of a Super Bowl victory by the 1967-1968 New York Jets was seen as this, as the AFL to which the Jets belonged was perceived as an inferior league to the NFL.
-By following through with that guarantee, the Jets created the Super Bowl (which to that point had been something more akin to an All-Star game, with the NFL Championship considered to be the true Championship game), and gave notice that the AFL was for real, which set the stage for the leagues' later merger.
+By following through with that guarantee, the Jets created the Super Bowl (which to that point had been something more akin to an All-Star game, with the NFL Championship considered to be the true Championship game), and helped dispel the notion that that the AFL was an inferior league and made the impending merger more palatable to long-time football fans.

 In a time where NBA teams hadn't won back-to-back titles in 19 years, coaching legend Pat Riley of the Los Angeles Lakers said to the fans "Next year, we're gonna win it again!"
 They did.